Transcendental Brauer-Manin obstructions on singular K3 surfaces: Introduction

 where the sum is over all places $v$ of $k$.
 For $B\subset \Br(X)$, the subset of $X(\bbA_k)$ consisting of all elements that are orthogonal to $B$ under the pairing~\eqref{eq:BM} is denoted $X(\bbA_k)^{B}$.
 The \emph{Brauer--Manin set} is $X(\bbA_k)^{\Br(X)}$.
 Global class field theory (the Albert--Brauer--Hasse--Noether Theorem), and continuity of evaluation maps, shows that $X(\bbA_k)^{\Br(X)}$ contains the closure of $X(k)$ in $X(\bbA_k)=\prod_v X(k_v)$ with respect to the product of the $v$-adic topologies.
 This shows that, in some cases, the emptiness of $X(k)$ despite $X$ having points in all completions can be explained by the emptiness of $X(\bbA_k)^{\Br(X)}$.
 This is known as a Brauer--Manin obstruction to the Hasse principle.
 In cases where $X(k)$ is non-empty, one would like to understand more about the rational points on $X$: for example, does weak approximation hold, i.e.~is $X(k)$ dense in $X(\bbA_k)$?
 If $X(\bbA_k)^B$ is not equal to $X(\bbA_k)$ for some $B\subset \Br(X)$, we say that $B$ obstructs weak approximation on $X$.

 Manin's work initiated a great deal of activity, see~\cite{Wittenbergsurvey} for a recent summary.
-Initially, most research focused on the algebraic part of the Brauer group, $\Br_1(X)=\ker(\Br(X)\to\Br(\bar{X}))$, and the more mysterious transcendental part $\Br(X)/\Br_1(X)$ was rarely computed.
+Initially, most research focused on the algebraic part of the Brauer group, which by definition is $\Br_1(X)=\ker(\Br(X)\to\Br(\bar{X}))$, and the more mysterious transcendental part $\Br(X)/\Br_1(X)$ was rarely computed.
 In~\cite{ISZ, I-S}, the authors computed the odd order torsion in the transcendental Brauer groups of diagonal quartic surfaces by relating these surfaces to Kummer surfaces of products of elliptic curves over $\bbQ$ with complex multiplication by $\bbZ[i]$.
 In~\cite{I-S, IScorrigendum}, Ieronymou and Skorobogatov went on to study the evaluation maps for these elements of odd order and thus gave new examples of Brauer--Manin obstructions to weak approximation coming from transcendental Brauer group elements.

 In this paper, we replace $\bbZ[i]$ by the ring of integers $\cO_K$ of an imaginary quadratic field $K$ and study Brauer groups and Brauer--Manin obstructions to weak approximation for Kummer surfaces of products of elliptic curves $E, E'$ over $\bbQ$ with complex multiplication by $\cO_K$.
-Note that the assumption that $\cO_K$ is the endomorphism ring of an elliptic curve over $\bbQ$ implies that $K$ is an imaginary quadratic field of class number one, but this is the only restriction on $K$.
+Note that the assumption that $\cO_K$ is the endomorphism ring of an elliptic curve over $\bbQ$ implies that $K$ is an imaginary quadratic field of class number one (see e.g.~\cite[Theorem~II.4.1]{SilvermanAdv}), but this is the only restriction on $K$.
+Moreover, our assumptions also imply that the elliptic curves $E$ and $E'$ are geometrically isomorphic, see e.g.~\cite[Proposition~II.2.1]{SilvermanAdv}.

 \begin{theorem} Let $K$ be an imaginary quadratic field and let $Y=\Kum(E\times E')$ for elliptic curves $E,E'$ over $\bbQ$ with $\End \bar{E}=\End\bar{E}'=\cO_K$.
 Suppose that $\Br(Y)/\Br_1(Y)$ contains an element of order $n>1$.
 Then $K\in \{\bbQ(\zeta_3), \bbQ(i), \bbQ(\sqrt{-7}), \bbQ(\sqrt{-2}), \bbQ(\sqrt{-11})\}$ and $n\leq 10$. \end{theorem}